Can I Join a Clinical Trial?

-Other trials check for drug side effects and dosages, test drugs that haven't been used together before, or check on how well radiation or surgery treat advanced breast cancer.
+Other studies check for drug side effects and dosages, test drugs that haven't been used together before, or check on how well radiation or surgery treat advanced breast cancer.

 Special Attention From Health Care Professionals

-Doctors, nurses, and researchers follow your health very closely during a clinical trial, says Sarat Chandarlapaty, MD, PhD, of Memorial Sloan-Kettering Cancer Center in New York City.
+Doctors, nurses, and researchers follow your health very closely during a clinical trial, says Sarat Chandarlapaty, MD, PhD, of Memorial Sloan Kettering Cancer Center in New York.
 Often, you'll get extra support and information.

 "A lot of studies are now including biopsies, which helps us learn a tremendous amount about how the drugs are working," says Elizabeth Mittendorf, MD, PhD, at the University of Texas M.D.
 Anderson Cancer Center.
 "Most patients are willing to undergo these biopsies, but others are not."